Lingering limbo: Businesses uncertain about tax law impact

 Big corporations already know their tax rates are falling, and all businesses can get bigger deductions for equipment purchases.
 But small business owners and tax advisers are still waiting for the IRS to write regulations and guidelines explaining and enforcing many parts of the law that is itself more than 500 pages long.

-"We have a high level of uncertainty and that makes it difficult," says Kaeding, president of Norhart in Forest Lake, Minnesota.
+"We have a high level of uncertainty and that makes it difficult," says Kaeding, president of Norhart in Forest Lake, Minn.

-The American Institute of Certified Public Accountants, a professional group, has asked the IRS to expedite regulations on business meals and the 20 percent deduction.
+The American Institute of Certified Public Accountants has asked the IRS to expedite regulations on business meals and the 20 percent deduction.
 Ken Rubin, a CPA with Rubin Brown in St. Louis, says clients have been asking his opinion about what is and isn't deductible.

 "These are unclear, significant items that small businesses are worried about," says Rubin, who is also a member of the AICPA's tax executive committee.